 During daylight hours, the historic center of Lima is perfectly safe.
 Take standard precautions with your belongings, as you would in any major city.
 In the evening hours, stick to well-lit major streets for extra safety.

 You can find money exchange offices and ATMs throughout the historic center of Lima.
-Ask your bank about international banking fees.

 The Lima summer (December to April) sees the highest number of tourists to the historic center.
 Remember to wear light clothing to stay comfortable in the humid conditions.